comprna/reorientexpress/README.md

 # ReorientExpress

-This is a script that is used to create, test and use models to predict the orientation of cDNA reads using deep neural networks.
+TReorientExpress is a program to create, test and apply models to predict the 5'-to-3' orientation of long-reads from cDNA sequencing with Nanopore or PacBio using deep neural networks.

 ----------------------------
 # Table of Contents